lgrcia/prose/docs/source/tutorials/reduction/reduction.rst

 Reduction and Photometry
 ^^^^^^^^^^^^^^^^^^^^^^^^

 |prose| provides basic pipelines for reduction and photometry.
-Using these, the reduction is simply
+Using these, the :py:class:`~prose.Reduction` is simply

 .. code-block:: python3